Havrylei/ShippingApp/README.md

 ## Prerequisites
-- Docker should be installed
+- Docker should be installed(Linux container)
 - DotNet should be installed(.Net6.0 preferably)

 ## Installation